 We have no doubts that the EU legislation must be treated as a staute for the purposes of Article 31(3) of the Constitution.
 The more interesting issue is, what if the restriction imposed on the human rights on the virtue of the EU legislation exceeds the constitutional limits.
-Can the national constitutional court review the conformity of the EU legislation wit the national constitution.
+Can the national constitutional court review the conformity of the EU legislation with the national constitution.
 Can the national constitutional court review the validity of the EU legislation (e.g. whether it does comply with the EU Charter of Fundamental Rights or the general principles of law).
 Does the national constitutional court remain the jurisdiction over these issues.
+In this respect the judgment of the Constitutional Court of 27 April 2005, no. P 1/05 should be observed.

 In regards of that it may be noted that the Constitutional Court registered an individual constitutional complaint concerning the validity of the EU regulation with the provision of the national constitution (no. SK 45/09).
 The applicant claims that the certain provisions of Council Regulation No 44/2001 of 22 December 2000 on jurisdiction and recognition of judgments in civil and commercial matters does not comply with Article 8, 32, 45, 78 and 176(1) of the Polish Constitution.
 The Court has not yet ruled in the merits.
 However it has already rejected the applicant's request for injunction (the PCC decision, February 2010).
 The court could have dismissed the complaint (acting in the full judge panel) but it did not.
-The outcome of this case will be very important.
-Would the Constitutional Court develop the doctrine of Solange or simply dismiss with the blur reasoning about no jurisdiction.
+The outcome of this case will be of significant importance.
+Would the Constitutional Court develop the doctrine of Solange or simply dismiss with the blur reasoning stating no jurisdiction?